GavinMendelGleason/blog/entries/semantic_future.md

 Because distributed, interoperable, well defined data is literally the most *central* problem for the current and near future human economy.
-Knowledge is power, and distributable, actionable knowledge, creates opportunities and efficiencies impossible with out them.
+Knowledge is power, and distributable, actionable knowledge, creates opportunities and efficiencies impossible with out it.

 We need this.
 And we do not have this.
 Yet.